mozilla/pontoon/docs/admin/deployment.rst

    Optional.
 Enables Bugs tab on team pages, which pulls team data from bugzilla.mozilla.org.
 Specific for Mozilla deployments.

+``ENABLE_INSIGHTS_TAB``
+   Optional.
+Enables Insights tab on team pages, which presents data that needs to be collected by the :ref:`collect-insights` scheduled job.
+It is advised to run the job at least once before enabling the tab, otherwise the content will be empty.
+See `the spec`_ for more information.

 ``ERROR_PAGE_URL``
    Optional.
 URL to the page displayed to your users when the application encounters a system error.
 See `Heroku Reference`_ for more information.